orrest/PlantUmlClassDiagramGenerator/README.md

 2. Specified the direction of the associations in the source generator:
     - Implementations and inheritances are **vertical**
     - Compositions, aggregations, and dependencies are **horizontal**
-3. Documented the source generator usage in the project-level README.

 ---

 # Note

-If the theme is not previewing correctly in VS Code, consider [updating the PlantUML version](https://github.com/qjebbs/vscode-plantuml/issues/407#issuecomment-925692712).
+- If the theme is not previewing correctly in VS Code, consider [updating the PlantUML version](https://github.com/qjebbs/vscode-plantuml/issues/407#issuecomment-925692712).
+- For the usage of VS extension and the dotnet CLI tool, see the original project.